-Applying for a US visitor visa allows a foreign national to temporarily relocate to the USA either for the purposes of tourism or to conduct a variety of business based activities, through not to engage in employment.
+Applying for a US visitor visa allows a foreign national to temporarily relocate to the USA either for the purposes of tourism or to conduct a variety of business based activities, though not to engage in employment.

-As examples of the wide variety of non-immigrant USA visas, the B1 tourist visa and B2 business visitor visa are not intended as routes to gaining lawful permanent residence in the USA through a Permanent Resident Card or US Green Card as it more commonly known.
+As examples of the wide variety of non-immigrant USA visas, the B1 tourist visa, and B2 business visitor visa are not intended as routes to gaining lawful permanent residence in the USA through a Permanent Resident Card or US Green Card as it more commonly known.

 Immigrating to the USA or applying for an American visa to visit the United States for a short-term period can be a complicated and lengthy process.
-The structure of US visas for short-term visits, or non-immigrant visas for the USA as they are collectively known is particularly complex with a wide range of specific immigration services available.
+The structure of US visas for short-term visits or non-immigrant visas for the USA as they are collectively known is particularly complex with a wide range of specific immigration services available.
 In addition, those wishing to immigrate to the USA by applying for a US Green Card face a number of different routes based upon family connections or pre-arranged offers of employment.
 You can obtain American visas from an H1-B visa or L1 visa which function like a UK work permit to an EB-2 visa for a USA Green Card.

 The benefits of both B-1 visas and B-2 visas lie in the fact that as temporary immigration services they do not require applicants to have a pre-arranged job offer or to invest in the United States.
-Unlike permanent USA immigration routes such as the EB-3 visa and long-term non-immigrant visas such as H1-B visas and L1 visas, the B1 and B2 class of American visa do not require an employer to petition on behalf on the applicant and do not require a pre-arranged offer of employment.
-The need to secure a job offer is a key feature of US immigration and only in the case of the EB-1 visa and in some circumstances the EB-2 visa, may a candidate immigrate based upon skills and experience in a similar manner to the Highly Skilled migrant Programme or HSMP in the UK.
+Unlike permanent USA immigration routes such as the EB-3 visa and long-term non-immigrant visas such as H1-B visas and L1 visas, the B1 and B2 class of American visa do not require an employer to petition on behalf of the applicant and do not require a pre-arranged offer of employment.
+The need to secure a job offer is a key feature of US immigration and only in the case of the EB-1 visa and in some circumstances, the EB-2 visa, may a candidate immigrate based upon skills and experience in a similar manner to the Highly Skilled Migrant Programme or HSMP in the UK.
 Since B1 and B2 visa applications are not intended to enable candidates to live and work in the US, no such requirements are in place.

 The B-1 can be particularly useful for those candidates who need to attend business meetings at short notice; Applicants may enter the country for the purposes outlined below on the understanding that they will return to their country of residence at the end of the grant of leave.

 In America, immigration on a temporary basis through the B1 class, also known as a “visitor for Business” visa, allows a candidate to enter the USA for a maximum duration of one year.
 However, in practice, visas are granted according to the stated purpose of visiting on the application, and many are granted for less than a year.
-Whilst applicants are prohibited from working in the USA, the following business related activities are permitted.
+Whilst applicants are prohibited from working in the USA, the following business-related activities are permitted.

 An applicant from a foreign branch of a US company may migrate to the USA to consult with the company.